 usedExports: true, // Mark unused exports for Terser to remove

-providedExports: true // Track which exports a module supplies
+providedExports: true, // Track which exports each module supplies

 }